921kiyo/3d-dl/README.md

-# Deep Learning using Synthetic Data for Product Recognition
+# Synthetic dataset generation for object-to-model deep learning in industrial applications

 ## About the project